ZooMobile Program

 Selecting Your Date & Time

-- We do not want to interfere with your students’ usual routines, so please try to schedule the presentation at a time that does not conflict with loading/unloading of buses and/or moving between classes.
+• We do not want to interfere with your students’ usual routines, so please try to schedule the presentation at a time that does not conflict with loading/unloading buses and /or moving between classes

 Location Requirements

-- Please note that we do not book birthday parties or events at private residences due to concerns regarding space and safety for our animals, particularly regarding outdoor areas and loud noises.
+• Please note that we do not book birthday parties or events at private residences due to concerns regarding space and safety for our animals

-- We prefer to present our ZooMobile program indoors.
-Outdoor spaces will be considered on a case-by-case basis.
-Please note that outdoor programs have a very limited animal selection.
+• We prefer to present our ZooMobile programs indoors.
+Outdoor spaces will be considered on a case-by-case basis when the outside temperature is within acceptable parameters for the welfare of the animals.
+We do not do outdoor presentations from June through August.
+Please note that outdoor spaces have a very limited animal selection.

-- Our animals can get stressed or scared by very loud noises, so we suggest you arrange to use a room that is conducive to a quiet atmosphere, such as a classroom, library, activity room, or small auditorium.
+• Our animals can be stressed or scared by loud noises, so we ask that you arrange a room that is conducive to a quiet atmosphere, such as a classroom, library, activity room, or small auditorium.

-- We ask that you notify us if the room in which we will be presenting does not have heat during the winter or air conditioning during the summer, so that we can plan on bringing animals that are not temperature-sensitive.
+• Please notify us if the room in which we will be presenting does not have air conditioning during the summer so that we can plan on bringing animals that are not temperature-sensitive.

 Presentation Descriptions and Pricing